Real-World Networks are Low-Dimensional: Theoretical and Practical Assessment: Introduction

 In this article we bring theory and practice closer together and provide a rigorous explanation for the very low dimensionality of real-world networks that has been observed in practice.
 Our proofs give new insights with which we are able to design linear-time algorithms for learning the dimensionality of a network and show that they give the correct answer with high probability.
 To achieve our goal we consider the following random graph models.

 \paragraph{Geometric inhomogeneous random graphs \& Chung--Lu graphs.}

 Geometric inhomogeneous random graphs (GIRGs), introduced by \citet{Bringmann_Keusch_Lengler_2017} and are defined as follows.

 Let $G(n, d, \beta, w_0) = (V, E)$ denote the $n$-vertex graph obtained in the following way.
-For each $v \in V$, we sample a weight $w_v$ from the Pareto distribution $\mathcal{P}$ with parameters $w_0,1 - \beta$ and distribution function That is, the density of $w_v$ is $\rho_{w_v}(x) = \frac{\beta - 1}{w_0^{1-\beta}}x^{-\beta}$.
+For each $v \in V$, we sample a weight $w_v$ from the Pareto distribution $\mathcal{P}$ with parameters $w_0,1 - \beta$ such that the CDF and density is respectively.
 We denote the sequence of the drawn weights by $\{w\}_1^n$ and assume that $\beta > 2$ such that a single weight has finite expectation (and thus the average degree in the graph is constant), but possibly infinite variance.
 Moreover, each vertex $v$ is assigned a position $\F{x}_v$ in the $d$-dimensional torus $\mathbb{T}^d$ uniformly at random according to the standard Lebesgue measure.
-We denote the $i$-th component of $\F{x}_v$ by $\F{x}_{vi}$.
-Two vertices $u,v$ are adjacent if and only if their distance $d(x_u, x_v)$ is at most the \emph{connection threshold} $t_{uv}$, which is defined such that the marginal connection probability of $u,v$ is We measure of the distance between two points using the $L_p$-norm with $1 \le p \le \infty$.
-That is, we define
+We denote the $i$-th component of $\F{x}_v$ by $\F{x}_{v}(i)$.
+Two vertices $u,v$ are adjacent if and only if their distance $d(\F{x}_u, \F{x}_v)$ is at most the \emph{connection threshold} $t_{uv}$, which is defined such that the marginal connection probability of $u,v$ is and where $\lambda \in \mathbb{R}$ is a parameter that controls the average degree.
+We measure of the distance between two points using the $L_p$-norm with $1 \le p \le \infty$.
+That is, we define where $|x - y|_C$ denotes the distance on the circle, i.e., $|x - y|_C = \min\{ |x-y|, 1 - |x-y| \}$.